butlfrazp/MusicGenerator/Readme.md

 ### Generating Music

-Once you have a trained model to use run `python sample_generator/base_model_sample_generator.py` to generate music.
+Once you have a trained model to use run `python -m sample_generator.base_model_sample_generator` to generate music.

 ## Helpful links